Epikleros: Literary examples

 In literature, Antigone, the daughter of Oedipus, would be considered an epikleros, and her uncle Creon would have been responsible for her marriage as well as that of her sister Ismene.
 The marriage of an epikleros also is part of the plot for Menander's play Aspis.
 (Note: Menander also wrote two plays, now lost, with the title Epikleros, at least one of which was translated into Latin.)
 In Euripides' play Ion, Erechtheus's daughter Creusa is an epikleros whose status allows her son Ion to become a citizen of Athens.
 Alexis, Antiphanes, Diodorus, Diphilus, Euetes, and Heniokhos all wrote comedies titled Epikleros, although none are extant.
-Three more comedies were titled Epidikazmenos, or "the man to whom an estate is adjudged" - these were by Diphilus, Philemon and Apollodorus of Carystus.
-Two Latin comedies survive which were based on Greek plays dealing with heiresses: the Phormio, which is based on Apollodorus' Epidikazmenos; and the Adelphoe, which is based on Menander's play Adelphoi.
+Three more comedies were titled Epidikazmenos, or "the man to whom an estate is adjudged" – these were by Diphilus, Philemon and Apollodorus of Carystus.
+Two surviving Latin comedies by Terence were based on Greek plays dealing with heiresses: the Phormio, which is based on Apollodorus' Epidikazmenos; and the Adelphoe, which is based on Menander's play Adelphoi.

 A speech of Andocides indirectly concerns epikleroi, as the orator claimed that the real origin of the dispute between himself and his cousin Leagros was over which of them would claim an heiress that both were related to.
 Demosthenes' speech Against Macartatus includes a description of Sositheos' claiming of the epikleros Phulomakhe.